madhusudhandhakad/madhusudhan-repo/README.md

 # madhusudhan-repo
-this is my first repo &lt;br> author = madhusudhan dhakad
+this is my first repo <br> author = madhusudhan dhakad